DevMountain/react-5-afternoon/README.md

 ## Step 9
 ### Summary

 Now that we have our second view hooked up.
-Let's move onto the third View.
+Let's move on to the third View.

 ## Instructions
 In the `src/ducks/reducer.js`

 * Create a new const: `const UPDATE_PROP  = 'UPDATE_PROP ';`
-* Create an action for updating the city:
+* Create an action for updating the prop:
     * Beneath the reducer function, export a function called `updatePropToBeUsedOn` and pass it `prop` as a parameter.
     * Return an object with a `type` equal to `UPDATE_PROP ` and a `payload` equal to `prop`.
 * Create a reducer to update state for that action.
 Inside the reducer function: